 The desire to isolate keeps us stuck in the middle of our addiction with no exit in sight.
 The trouble with isolating ourselves during active addiction is that we continue to reinforce the lies that the drug is telling us.
 The drug tells us we need it, that we cannot survive without it.
 In order to keep that outlet in our lives, we have to shut everyone and everything else out of our hearts and minds.

 It’s amazing what tricks addiction can play on us, like a master manipulator separating us from any lifeline around.
-Anything that comes in between our addiction is the enemy.
+Anything that comes in between us and our addiction is the enemy.

 Isolation is one of the main antagonists against recovery.
-Recovery asks us to step into the light, to accept others on the journey of sobriety, admit our powerlessness and embrace vulnerability.
+Recovery asks us to step into the light, to accept others on the journey of sobriety, and to admit our powerlessness and embrace vulnerability.

 There are many aspects of taking the first step toward overcoming isolation that can be challenging in the start of recovery.